estuary/flow/site/docs/guides/connect-network.md

   They'll allow the connector to do the same.

 5. Configure your internal network to allow the SSH server to access your capture or materialization endpoint.
-  Note the internal **host** and **port**; these are necessary to open the connection.

 6. Configure your network to expose the SSH server endpoint to external traffic.
 The method you use depends on your organization's IT policies.
 Currently, Estuary doesn't provide a list of static IPs for whitelisting purposes, but if you require one, [contact Estuary support](mailto:support@estuary.dev).

-7. Choose an open port on your localhost from which you'll connect to the SSH server.

 ## Setup for AWS